Skip to content

 Validate data

-Initially, workflows validate data before subsequent training and prediction tasks, which requires that data vendors be carefully selected by coordinating with relevant internal departments such as procurement, legal, and IT.
-Additionally, external data sources should be thoroughly investigated for accuracy, cost, security, etc. Streamlining data evaluation and ingestion improves the validation process and helps to expedite subsequent workflow steps.
+Workflows validate data before subsequent training and prediction tasks.
+This requires careful coordination with procurement, legal, and IT for data vendor selection.
+External data sources must be thoroughly vetted for accuracy, cost, and security.
+Streamlining data evaluation and ingestion improves validation and expedites subsequent workflow steps.

 Automate training jobs

-A robust data engineering pipeline needs to be incorporated into a model training pipeline to ensure that feature creation, transformation, and manipulation are consistent and concise.
-Additionally, a model training pipeline should assess different algorithms and their associated parameters to determine the best performing model.
+A robust data engineering pipeline is essential to ensure that feature creation, transformation, and manipulation are consistent and concise.
+A model training pipeline should assess different algorithms and parameters to determine the best-performing model.

 Track experiments